Elizabeth North

 Is the suburb of Elizabeth North keeping up with housing demand?

 With the population expected to increase by 704 people by 2041, around 352 new dwellings will be necessary.
-Recent approval levels may be insufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
+Recent approval levels appear more than sufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
+This suggests that population growth may exceed trend projections in the coming years, supported by a robust housing supply.

 What has been the trend in development approvals over the past five years in the suburb of Elizabeth North?

-Looking at development activity over the past five years, the suburb of Elizabeth North's approval levels have been slightly above the yearly average of 15, showing modest growth in recent years.
+Looking at development activity over the past five years, the suburb of Elizabeth North's approval levels have been significantly above the yearly average of 17, indicating strong recent growth in development activity.

 How many dwellings will be needed to accommodate future population growth in the suburb of Elizabeth North?